tomili1979/crispy-funicular/README.md

 --

-This is a simple simulation that demonstrates the conceptual difference between how a classical computer and a quantum computer might approach problem-solving.
+An interactive simple simulation-game that visually illustrates the conceptual difference between quantum and classical computing.

 🧠 The simulation is entirely browser-based and written in basic python (without functions – built before I formally learned them).
 Despite its simplicity, it works as intended and runs on desktop browsers.